The Raven (Star Trek: Voyager)

 "The Raven" is the 74th episode of Star Trek: Voyager, the sixth episode of the fourth season.
-The episode was directed by LeVar Burton, and was broadcast on UPN in October 1997.
+The episode was directed by LeVar Burton, and was broadcast on UPN on October 8, 1997.

 Set in the 24th century, the series follows the adventures of the crew of the starship Voyager, stranded on the opposite side of the galaxy from Earth and facing a decades-long journey home; at the end of the third season, the Voyager crew comes into conflict with the Borg, an alien force that captures members of other species and "assimilates" them into their cybernetic hive mind.
 This episode focuses on the fourth season's new character Seven of Nine, a former Borg drone freed from the collective by the crew of Voyager, and introduces her backstory as a human girl named Annika Hansen; a young Annika is played in flashbacks by Erica Bryan.